MarcoCPinho/curso-es6/README.md

 # curso-es6

-notebook for ES-6 commands, parameters and etc...
+notebook for ES-6 with Babel commands, parameters and etc...
 In case I need remember anything